 Following a formal investigation by the Kahnawake Gaming Commission, it was announced that Absolute Poker as a corporate entity was not directly responsible for the cheating and had not benefited from it.
 No individuals were named as being specifically responsible for the cheating, although speculation continued that Scott Tom was behind it.
 There were also rumors that it was in fact a friend of his, A.J.
 Green.

 During the cheating scandal Phil Tom defended his son in many interviews, claiming that his son was being unfairly accused.
 He also had to deny rumors that surfaced in 2008, suggesting that he had been indicted – along with his son – for his involvement in the cheating scandal.
 His son was actually indicted later, in 2011, on charges including bank fraud and money laundering.
 These charges were related to the operations of Absolute Poker in serving US players.

 Scott Tom, to date, has not answered these charges.
 He is believed to currently reside in Anitigua and the Federal Bureau of Investigation considers him “at large”.

 Another of the Absolute Poker founders, Brent Beckley, was also indicted at the same time as Scott Tom.
 In December 2011 he pleaded guilty to criminal charges that included conspiracy to commit bank fraud and wire fraud.
 He admitted that Absolute Poker had disguised banking transactions to facilitate their operation as a gambling site.

 In July 2012 Beckley was given a 14 month prison sentence.
-It is believed this relatively light sentence was due to his cooperation with the authorities.
-He was released in 2013 after serving approximately 10 months in prison, and now lives in Toronto, Canada.
+It’s believed this relatively light sentence was due to his cooperation with the authorities.
+He was released in 2013 after serving around 10 months in prison, and now lives in Toronto, Canada.